You want 2 things ::

 YOUR WELCOME PACKAGE

-Also called Service Guides, Starter Kits or Intro Packets, you can read more about Welcome Packages on this post.
+Also called Service Guides, Starter Kits or Intro Packets, you can read more about Welcome Packages on this post and you can download a template for your own use here.

 In short, the advantage of using a Welcome Package is that it helps you ::